 VDOT Process for Securing Professional Services

-The methods for procuring professional services by VDOT are set forth in Departmental Policy Memorandum 6-3 which adheres to Chapter 7, Title 11(Virginia Public Procurement Act) of the Code of Virginia.
+The methods for procuring professional services by VDOT are set forth in the VDOT Manual for the Procurement and Administration of Professional Services, which adheres to Chapter 7, Title 11(Virginia Public Procurement Act) of the Code of Virginia.

 - How does VDOT determine its need for professional services?